Kavya-Aradhya/ATM/New.md

-# How to withdraw money from ATM

-## What is the structure of an ATM Machine?
+# What is the structure of an ATM Machine?
 The ATM (**Automated Teller Machine**) machine drawing below depicts the essential components that comprise the basic structure of an ATM machine.

   ![ATM](https://github.com/Kavya-Aradhya/ATM/assets/163634576/da7ad7d4-12f0-4920-b610-769f88492b6b)

-### How to withdraw money from ATM?
+## How to withdraw money from ATM?

 Let us now look at the steps to withdraw money from an ATM.